Selwyn Community Education

 Day two

 • Similar opening and close to day one.
-Students will harvest harakeke and work on another kete or kono.
+Students will harvest harakeke (if possible) and work on another kete or kono.

 By the end of the programme students will have gained traditional knowledge and understanding of the procedures surrounding raranga.
 Students will also learn the practical skills associated with weaving a kete.
 If there is sufficient time and ability, we may have time to also begin weaving a kono (food basket).
 Students will take home an information pack to support their raranga learning journey.
 At the end of the workshop students will have completed a kete each; to gift / take home.